 What are the benefits of aging in place?
 Comfort and familiarity, independence and autonomy, the ability to keep and love your own pet, and even affordability.
 By 2030, every last Baby Boomer will finally reach the landmark age of 65, and seniors and their families are currently weighing important decisions about how—and where—their hard-earned retirement years will be spent.
 Most will say that aging at home is at the top of their list.

 It's a complex decision in every case, driven by multiple considerations.
 These include social and health care needs, economic considerations, community and faith connections, even geographic considerations such as transportation, senior assistance infrastructure, and (in some instances) increased fall risks associated with climate.
 Overall, personal preferences are clear.
-In 2018, AARP surveyed adults nationwide; 77% of those 50 and older reported they want to remain in their communities (76%) and their current residence (77%).
-That number rises to 86% for both questions in respondents over 65.
+In 2021, AARP surveyed adults nationwide; 77% of those 50 and older reported they want to remain in their homes and communities.
+That number was even higher for both questions in respondents over 65.
 For families and seniors facing the decision, the benefits of aging in place warrant a clear-eyed evaluation of the options.

 By 2030, every last Baby Boomer will finally reach the landmark age of 65…